 The frequency of maintenance for a heat pump can vary depending on the type of heat pump, manufacturer specifications, and local conditions.
-Generally, it is recommended to perform maintenance annually or semi-annually.
+In general, it is recommended to perform maintenance annually or semi-annually.
 Here are some general guidelines:

 Annual Maintenance: